networktocode/jdiff/docs/architecture.md

 # Customized JMESPath

-Since `jdiff` works with JSON objects as data inputs, JMESPATH was the obvious choice for traversing the data and extracting the value(s) to compare.
-However, JMESPath has a limitation where context is lost for the values it collects, in other words, for each given value that JMESPath returns, we can not be sure what key it was part of.
+Since `jdiff` works with JSON objects as data inputs, JMESPath was the obvious choice for traversing the data and extracting the value(s) to compare.
+However, JMESPath has a limitation where context is lost for the values it collects, in other words, for each given value that JMESPath returns, we cannot be sure what key it was part of.

 Below is the output of `show bgp`.